maddox/harmony-api/README.md

 `launchd` on OS X to kick it off so that it starts on boot.
 There is no `init.d` or other Linux support of this type.
 Pull requests would be welcome for this though.

-## How to Upgrade to 2.0

-Simply run `script/upgrade` from the root of the project and Harmony API will upgrade to the newest version.

-You are then going to have to change anything you integrate with Harmony API to reflect the change in HTTP endpoints and MQTT topics.
-Read the docs in this README to see how they have changed.

 ### Development
 You can simply run it by calling `script/server`.
 This will run it in development mode with logging to standard out.